 The prompt identification and isolation of potentially infectious individuals is a crucial step in restricting the spread of the virus and protecting the health and safety of the individuals themselves and other staff and visitors at the workplace.
-Arrangement for necessary visitors, will be restricted to essential purposes and limited to those who have completed the COVID-19 Visitor Questionnaire Form (Appendix E) on arrival.
+Arrangement for visitors, will be restricted to those who have completed the COVID-19 Visitor Questionnaire Form (Appendix E) on arrival.
 As there is no waiting room, you will need to arrange to meet your visitor at the main entrance to St. Gabriel's where the form can be completed prior to entering the building.
 This completed Questionnaire will be retained for two weeks by the St. Gabriel's staff contact.